Near Sparks in Washoe County, Nevada — The American Mountains (Southwest)

 The river provides water for Reno, Sparks, the Fallon agricultural area and Pyramid Lake.

 Location.
 39° 33.005′ N, 119° 34.415′ W. Marker is near Sparks, Nevada, in Washoe County.
 Marker can be reached from Interstate 80 at milepost 27, on the right when traveling east.
-Touch for map.
 Marker is located at scenic vista overlook/pullout from the I-80 eastbound lanes just before Exit 28 (Patrick).
 Marker can only be accessed from the eastbound lanes of the freeway.
+Touch for map.
 Marker is in this post office area: Sparks NV 89434, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
 Glendale School (approx. 9.3 miles away); Southern Pacific Railroad Yards (approx. 9.6 miles away); Chinese in Nevada (approx. 9.7 miles away); James C. Lillard Railroad Park History (approx. 9.7 miles away); Glendale School (1864-1958) (approx. 9.7 miles away); Sparks (approx. 10.3 miles away); Emigrant Trail - Truckee River Route (approx. 10.9 miles away); Emigrant-Donner Camp (approx. 10.9 miles away).
 Touch for a list and map of all markers in Sparks.

 Categories. • Exploration • Roads & Vehicles •